flyinacres/notebook_env/README.md

 - **Transitive dependencies are not pinned**, only top-level imports.
 Sub-dependencies can still drift between installs.
 - **GPU checks confirm availability, not actual usage** — a GPU can be available and imported without every tensor operation running on it.
 - **No Kaggle Docker image tag detection** — no documented environment variable exposes this from inside a running kernel.
-- **Path A vs Path B can diverge**: Path A reads the saved `.ipynb` file from disk; Path B reads live kernel history.
-If you test interactively without saving intermediate states, these can disagree about what was actually exercised.
+- **Path A vs Path B can diverge**: Path A reflects only what's saved to disk; Path B reflects live kernel history, which can be ahead of disk (unsaved edits) or behind it (deleted cells still in `In`).
+They are not interchangeable views of the same state.
+- **No automatic detection of interpreter/kernel mismatch**: Path A correlates against whatever environment is running the script, not necessarily the one the notebook's kernel used.
+This is not checked or warned about beyond printing the interpreter path — verifying the match is the author's responsibility.
 - Hardware-tagged builds (`+cu121`, etc.) are flagged, not auto-corrected — pip's default wheel selection when reinstalling an untagged version is not guaranteed to match the original hardware target.

 ## Roadmap